NathanJiang/Domsorted/README.md

 # Donsort
 The JavaScript plugin for dom structure to sorted.

 **Donsort.js** is a JavaScript plugin for dom structure to be sorted by its own rules.
-Donsort helps you to sort table's column by desc or asc order.
+Donsort.js helps you to sort table's column by desc or asc order.
 The only work is to add "#id" on some special tags, such as `<table>`, `<tbody>`, the prepared `<td>`.
 When the binding work finished, users can click the binded `<td>`.
 Then, the column of clicked tags would sorted by asc order, and another click would have the desc order result.

 [Demo](http://www.jiangyu.me/web/Donsort)｜[中文文档](https://github.com/NathanJiang/Donsort/)